airframesio/docs/docs/aros/introduction.md

 # Introduction to Airwaves OS

 **Airwaves OS** is a custom operating system based on Debian Linux used for interacting with [Airframes](https://airframes.io) and other aggregation services.
-AirwavesOS is intended to be installed on low power embedded systems like the Raspberry Pi, but is also compatible with higher end PCs.
+Airwaves OS is intended to be installed on low power embedded systems like the Raspberry Pi, but is also compatible with higher end PCs.

 **Airwaves OS** provides:
 - easy installation